cyberCleve/lstm_price/README.md

 # lstm_price
-A simplistic template for LSTM in equitiy pricing
+A simplistic template for LSTM in equity pricing